vishwassingh45/Basic-DSA/Recursion/Array_using_recursion/README.md

 6. Print all even elements in an array.
 7. Print the sum of all even elements in an array.
 8. Reverse the array.
+9. Check if the array is sorted or not.
 ```